mpedramfar/zotra/README.md

 This is the recommended backend to use with zotra as it has the option to fetch attachments corresponding to a url.

 ### Zotero translation server
-Download and run the [Zotero translation server](https://github.com/zotero/translation-server/).
+If you want to use `translation-server` or `curl_translation-server` as the backend, then download and run the [Zotero translation server](https://github.com/zotero/translation-server/).

 **Method 1: Using docker (easier to set up but uses more reources)**